-Figure S2.
-Effects of inulin or resistant starch on (A) body weight, (B) daily food intake, (C) daily energy intake, and (D) 48-hr fecal sample weight of mice receiving diet supplementation used in this study.
+Figure S1.
+(Related to Fig. 2) Effects of inulin or resistant starch on (A) body weight, (B) daily food intake, (C) daily energy intake, and (D) 48-hr fecal sample weight of mice receiving diet supplementation used in this study.
 Each symbol represents the mean body weight in panel A or a single data point in panels B-D. The body weight data were analyzed by ordinary one-way ANOVA with Turkey post hoc test between inulin or resistant starch and cellulose group. *, P < 0.05.